nigeljohnson73/WRFCOM/README.md

 deployment mechanism as well.
 Control should also be via a web page delivered through it's own Wireless Access Point (maybe BTLE if I can work it out).

+See the '[remote controller](https://github.com/nigeljohnson73/WRFCOM-Remote)' side of things for the Bluetooth LE remote.

 It would be nice if I could build an app that would suck off the data and display it without having to pull the SD card, but that is a stretch goal.